 “Elizabeth, the dance” truly delighted me, and so it’s almost a struggle to pin down the why and the how.

-“Elizabeth” is like a collage by a well-known artist that you might convince yourself you could or would make: so many different components and references that you can clearly identify throughout, yet, strung together in a masterfully unique arc, the effect is truly producible by only that artist.
+“Elizabeth” is like a collage by a well-known artist that you might convince yourself you could or would make: so many different components and references that you can clearly identify throughout, yet, strung together in a masterfully unique arc, the effect is truly producible only by that artist.

 I use “arc” loosely here, because there was not one obvious narrative throughout.
 “Elizabeth” chronicled individual experiences, in real time, of each performer in reaction to a spectrum of challenges, prompts, and experiences.
 Sometimes autobiographical, sometimes abstract, the dance constantly glanced across a soaring range of emotions and qualities.
 Carlson’s structure laid each performer bare for us, while simultaneously allowing them to exist as a collective unit.